Cheryl A. Coker, PhD

 Mail Stop: MSC 68

-Dr. Coker is a motor learning specialist who draws from her experiences as an athlete and coach to assist practitioners in putting theory into practice.
+Dr. Coker is a motor learning specialist who draws from her experiences as a teacher, coach and athlete to assist practitioners in putting theory into practice.
 She has given over 100 presentations throughout the US and internationally and has authored numerous journal articles, book chapters and the textbook Motor Learning and Control for Practitioners which has been well received for its applications based approach.
 Dr. Coker has served in numerous leadership capacities at the state, district and national level and is a Fellow of both the Research Consortium in the Society of Health and Physical Educators and of the North American Society of Health, Physical Education, Recreation, Sport and Dance Professionals.